 In the world of social media, you can’t afford to just tread water.
-Growing your audience and satisfying your existing followers means consistently putting out content that’s engaging, eye-catching and relevant.
+Growing your audience and satisfying your existing followers means consistently putting out social media content that’s engaging, eye-catching and relevant.

 You might assume that this means you need to invest in expensive tools and premium assets to stay afloat.
 Thankfully with a little ingenuity and the right strategies, you can generate top quality content without paying a penny.
 Here’s how.